Linaro/lava/doc/v2/multinodeapi.rst

     12347     backend
     12348     backend

-.. caution:: This behaviour changed in 2017.9 as V2 does not have knowledge of the device hostname, only the job ID for each role.
+.. caution:: This behavior changed in 2017.9 as V2 does not have knowledge of the device hostname, only the job ID for each role.

 Usage: